Leuprecht History, Family Crest & Coats of Arms

 The surname Leuprecht was first found in Würtemburg, where the ancestors of the bearers of this family name lived from ancient times.
 There is early record of a bishop of Cremona, known as "Lütbrand" in Villingen in 1439.
 He was a chronicler of his times.

-Important Dates for the Leuprecht family
+Early History of the Leuprecht family

 This web page shows only a small excerpt of our Leuprecht research.
 Another 95 words (7 lines of text) covering the years 1706 and 1745 are included under the topic Early Leuprecht History in all our PDF Extended History products and printed products wherever possible.